 This course is designed to identify and develop the specific skills and knowledge necessary to interpret with individuals of special populations such as persons who are Deaf-blind, aural-oral, or who have minimal language skills/competencies.
-Prerequisites: ASL\ 202 AND ASL\ 206 AND DSC\ 110 AND DSC\ 114 AND INT\ 113, all with a "C" or better.
+Prerequisites: ASL 202 AND ASL 206 AND DSC 110 AND DSC 114, all with a "B" or better, AND INT 113 with a "B" or better or with concurrency.